Emilio Estevez (footballer)

-Emilio Estevez Tsai (蔡立靖 Tsai Li-ching; born 10 August 1998) is a professional footballer who plays as a midfielder for Singapore Premier League club Tanjong Pagar United.
-Born in Canada, Estevez represents Chinese Taipei internationally.
+Emilio Estevez Tsai (蔡立靖 (Tsai Li-ching); born 10 August 1998) is a professional footballer who currently plays as a midfielder for Hong Kong Premier League club Tai Po.
+Born in Canada, he plays for the Chinese Taipei national team.

 Early life

-Estevez began playing youth soccer with the Etobicoke Energy before switching to Clarkson SC in Mississauga as well as playing futsal.
+Estevez began playing youth soccer with the Etobicoke YSC before switching to Clarkson SC in Mississauga as well as playing futsal.
 In 2016, when he was 18, he spent a year training with the lower teams of La Liga club Levante.
 He then spent a week on trial with Queen's Park Rangers before returning to Canada.

 In 2017, he attended Sheridan College, making seven appearances and scoring one goal for the Bruins.

 Club career

-Canada
+Early career

 In 2018, Estevez played for League1 Ontario side North Mississauga SC, making eight appearances in league play.
 He also played in the Canadian Soccer League with SC Waterloo Region.

 In October 2018, Estevez participated in the Canadian Premier League Open Trials in Toronto, where he was highly rated by scouts.
 On 8 February 2019, Estevez signed with CPL side York9.
 On 4 May 2019, he made his professional debut as a starter in a match against Cavalry FC and assisted York's lone goal in a 2–1 loss.
 Estevez scored his first goal for York on 27 July against HFX Wanderers, netting the final goal in a 6–2 victory.
 On 10 December 2019, it was announced that Estevez had re-signed for the upcoming season.

-Europe
+ADO Den Haag

-On 12 May 2020, he moved to Dutch Eredivisie club ADO Den Haag in a transfer for an initial fee in the range of $100,000 CAD, plus add-ons and a sell on clause.
+On 12 May 2020, he moved to Dutch Eredivisie club ADO Den Haag in a transfer for an initial fee in the range of $100,000 CAD, plus add-ons and a sell-on clause.
 He agreed to a one-year contract with the club, with an option to extend for a further year.
 Estevez became the first player to move from the Canadian Premier League to a top-flight club in Europe, and was to be the first ever Taiwanese player to ply his trade in the Dutch Eredivisie, and the third overall to play in a top European League.
-He made his first appearance in a pre-season friendly against Almere City FC on 8 August, playing the second half.
+He made his first appearance in a pre-season friendly against Almere City on 8 August, playing the second half.
 Initially joining the first team, he was moved to begin the season with the U21 side.
 On 29 January 2021, he and the club agreed to terminate his contract by mutual consent, after he appeared in only two substitute appearances for the U21 side.

+Ourense CF

 In 2021, he joined Ourense CF, playing in the Spanish fourth tier Tercera División.
 After departing Spain, he returned to Canada and trained (but did not sign) with his former club York United FC (who had since changed their name from York9 FC).

-Asia
+Guangxi Pingguo

 In the summer of 2022, he trained with China League One side Guangxi Pingguo.